Landing Press, 2016

 …a shimmering sense of a bigger picture going on…Harry Ricketts, Radio NZ Review

 Landing Press is a small cooperative press based in Wellington.
 Keel and Drift is its first book.
-It will focus mainly, but not entirely, on poetry.
+It focusses mainly, but not entirely, on poetry.